was the first Houston Pride Celebration?

 the 1976 March was coordinated by the Gay Activist Alliance, of U of

-and one for 1977 was planned, but it was overtaken by need for
+and one for 1977 was planned, but with little funding.
+It was overtaken

 the huge Rally held downtown on June 16th to protest Anita Bryant